Colours, Myths, and Mystique: The Spellbinding World of Theyyam in Kerala (2024)

 History of Theyyam

-Theyyam has been referenced in many old literatures and historical documents such as Keralolpathi and Sangam.
-It is believed that Parashurama, the sixth incarnation of Lord Vishnu granted the land of Kerala some of the festivals such as Kaliyattam, Puravela, Daivattam and Theyyattam.
-Theyyam originated from Kaliyattam which lasts for 3 to 11 days and the indigenous tribal people were given the responsibility of performing the Theyyam dance form.
+Theyyam has been referenced in many old literature and historical documents, such as Keralolpathi and Sangam.
+It is believed that Parashurama, the sixth incarnation of Lord Vishnu, granted the land of Kerala some of the festivals such as Kaliyattam, Puravela, Daivattam and Theyyattam.
+Theyyam originated from Kaliyattam, which lasts for 3 to 11 days, and the indigenous tribal people were given the responsibility of performing the Theyyam dance form.

 Also read | Yakshagana, Karnataka’s dance form.